Ugo Brachetti Peretti: Career

-He was educated at the American Community School in London where he graduated in 1983 with an international Baccalaureate degree and then qualified for a degree in Business Administration at the American University of Rome in 1987.
+He was educated at the American Community School in London, where he graduated in 1983 with an international Baccalaureate degree and then qualified for a degree in Business Administration at the American University of Rome in 1987.
 He subsequently obtained his specialization at Boston University.
 He completed his military service as an officer of the Carabinieri.

 After 1990, he started working as a manager in the family business of which he and his brothers are 100% shareholders.
-During his time with API he has held many positions, at first operating the "downstream cycle" (a combination of activities such as deliveries, transportation, refining, sale and marketing of oil).
+During his time with API, he has held many positions, at first operating the "downstream cycle" (a combination of activities such as deliveries, transportation, refining, sale and marketing of oil).
 In 2007, after a series of promotions, he became Chairman of the company.
 In this capacity, he focused the Group's activities back to the oil sector, with the strengthening of the distribution network and the improvement of the Falconara refinery.
 He holds several other chairs, vice-chairs and advisory positions within API as well as being a member of the boards at UniCredit, the Executive Council of the "Rome Industrial Union" and Unione Petrolifera.

-In 2019, he was appointend Cavaliere Del Lavoro by the president Sergio Mattarella for the oil and energy sector.
+In 2019, he was appointed Cavaliere Del Lavoro by the president Sergio Mattarella for the oil and energy sector.

+From 2019 to April 2022, he served as Ambassador of the Sovereign Order of Malta to Belarus.
+Since 2022, he has served as Councillor of the Representation of the Sovereign Order of Malta to the Italian Republic.

+In December 2022, he signed a binding agreement to acquire all fuel and refining-related activities and assets of Esso Italia.

+He is among the founders of IPlanet S.p.A., a Rome-based company operating in mobility services, established in 2024 through a 50–50 joint venture between Gruppo API and Macquarie Capital.
+The company focuses on installing electric vehicle charging stations at IP Gruppo API-branded service stations.

+In September 2025, he signed a binding agreement for the sale of a 99.82% stake in Italiana Petroli (IP) to SOCAR, the state-owned energy company operating in more than 15 countries.
+The transaction was completed in May 2026, marking also the end of his tenure as Chairman of Gruppo API.